camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

       </p>
       <p>
         <strong>Text Content:</strong>
         The name of the job acquisition to be used for this process engine.
-Job acquisitions are configured in the <a href="{{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}">bpm-platform.xml</a> file.
+Job acquisitions are configured in the <a href="{{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}">bpm-platform.xml</a> file.
       </p>
       <p>
         <strong>Example:</strong>